 Once characters in Baldur’s Gate hit level 3 they get to choose between some subclasses.
 For the barbarian, this includes the Berserker, The Wildheart, or the Wild Magic Subclass.
 Let’s take a glance at what these classes mean for the playthrough.

 Bard is a caster class that focuses on spell usage throughout the game.
-The bard has exceptional charisma and charm and players can look great wearing the finest rags in the land holding their instruments whilst in battle.
+He has exceptional charisma and charm and players can look great wearing the finest rags in the land holding their instruments whilst in battle.

 The bard uses simple weapons as they’re more so spell casters.
 These include Crossbows, longswords, rapiers, and shortswords.
 These weapons require another stat the bards are proficient at which is dexterity.